 Home delivered meals are provided to persons aged 60 years old and older and over who, based on an assessment, are unable to meet their daily nutritional needs.
-Hot meals are delivered Monday through Friday and frozen meals available for the weekend.
-There is a suggested donation of $3 per meal, however, no one will be denied a meal if unable or unwilling to donate.
+Hot meals are delivered Monday through Friday.
+There is a suggested contribution of $3 per meal, however, no one will be denied a meal because of an inability or unwillingness to contribute.

-Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nuturion and realted consumer topics of interest.
+Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nutrition and related consumer topics of interest.

 Restaurant Dining Program

-Funded by the support of the Washington County Board of Supervisors and in partnership with local restraurants, we offer a program that offers dining choices to Washington county Residents, age 60 and older.
+Funded by the support of the Washington County Board of Supervisors and in partnership with local restaurants, we offer a program that offers dining choices to Washington County residents, age 60 and older.

 Senior Dining Program

-Senior dining sites have been designed to serve hot, nutritious non-time meals, meeting the federal standard of 1/3 Recommended Daily Allowance for optimum nutrition, to individuals 60 and over, who desire a setting that provides fellowship and social activities.
+Senior dining sites have been designed to serve hot, nutritious noon-time meals, meeting the federal standard of 1/3 Recommended Daily Allowance for optimum nutrition, to individuals 60 and over, who desire a setting that provides fellowship and social activities.
 There is a suggested contribution of $3 per meal for individuals 60 and over, however, no one will be denied a meal because of an inability or unwillingness to contribute.
 Individuals under 60- will be expected to pay $5 per meal.